What the Rio Olympics Can Teach Your Company

 (It’s true: At the 2012 London Olympics, the U.S. won nearly 60% of its medals in athletics and swimming.
 And while it’s often jokingly said that UK athletes are only good at sports that involve sitting, like rowing, “our dominance scores show that there is firm statistical basis for this claim,” Goldman Sachs recently wrote.)

 So what’s the lesson for companies that are expanding to serve new global online markets?
 To successfully operate websites in new markets, you’ll need more than translation.
-Much like these unique Olympiad broadcasts, you need resonant, localized content and commentary to really connect with consumers.
+Much like these unique Olympiad broadcasts, you need resonant, localised content and commentary to really connect with consumers.

 The word "popcorn" is a good example of this.
 In Spanish, we know of at least five unique words for this single term that are only understood in particular countries.
 Using the incorrect region-specific translation would alienate consumers, and lead to lower conversions.

-Indeed, localization can supercharge brand awareness and trust in new markets, leading to greater customer interest.
+Indeed, localisation can supercharge brand awareness and trust in new markets, leading to greater customer interest.
 We've helped many of our clients improve their global sites' engagement by identifying opportunities to update their translated content with such localizations.

-For instance, for one travel industry client, we localized a site’s user experience and some content.
+For instance, for one travel industry client, we localised a site's user experience and some content.
 Weeks later, site impressions had grown by nearly 75%.
 Its SERP ranking rose an average of 11 positions, as well.
 We helped an airline client boost checkouts by nearly 45% with peppy, native-friendly localizations of promotional copy.

 The takeaway is clear: As we see with every Olympic Games, the world is getting smaller—an axiom that’s especially true in online business.
 Companies that engage new global online markets not only in the right language … but with the right localizations … are poised to bring home the gold.